Skip to main content

 Cassava Leaf Stew

-National comfort food - ground cassava leaves cooked with meat, fish, palm oil, served with rice.
+The country's comfort food: ground cassava leaves cooked with meat, fish and palm oil, served over rice.

 Allergens: